 Our planet is 70 per cent water, but still, we cannot survive in that medium unassisted for a long time.
 But with scuba diving, this is absolutely possible.
 You can spend your time comfortably under the water for extended periods.
 And thus, you can discover marine life you never knew existed before.
 Even just knowing that because of engineering advancements, you are able to breathe under the water, makes you appreciate your life so much more.
 Who thought doing this with ease would be possible someday?

 Diving is greatly affected by weather conditions.
 Underwater currents are created by waves and they make it tough to reach the point of immersion.
 If the conditions are unfavourable, then try another day.
 No compromise should be made in such a situation.
 After the dive, do not be in a rush to return to the surface.
 By hurrying, you can hurt your lungs because of experiencing a sudden change in pressure.
 You should rise slower than the column of bubbles released with each exhalation of air.

 If you ever get an opportunity to have the miraculous experience of scuba diving in the Andaman Islands, then grab it!
-Diving with the experts of Aqua Nomads will surely be a great addition to your life.
+Diving with the experts of Dive Andaman will surely be a great addition to your life.
 Getting PADI certifications here will add to your skill set.